erichexter/Should/README.markdown

 ###Fluent

 Should.Fluent is a direct port of [ShouldIt](http://code.google.com/p/shouldit).
-This example shows the same assertions as above except using the fluent API.

 Install from nuget.